 In 1933, the light on Franklin Island was converted to an automated acetylene gas apparatus, and the station was destaffed.
 All the structures on the island save the tower and oil house were burned.
 The fourth-order Fresnel lens was later removed from the lighthouse and placed on display at Coast Guard Station Boothbay Harbor.

-Keeper Pottle would likely be pleased that his island home was transferred to the U. S. Fish and Wildlife Service in 1973 and is now Franklin Island National Wildlife Refuge, supporting nesting gulls, eiders, herons, and petrels.
-As such, the island is closed to the public during the nesting season that runs from April 1 to August 31.
+Keeper Pottle would likely be pleased that his island home was transferred to the U. S. Fish and Wildlife Service in 1973 and is now Franklin Island National Wildlife Refuge, supporting nesting gulls, eiders, black-crowned night herons, and Leach’s storm petrels.
+As such, the island is closed to the public during the nesting season that runs from April 1 to July 31.

 Located on Franklin Island in Muscongus Bay, five miles east of Chamberlain.
 The lighthouse is owned by the Coast Guard but leased to Franklin Light Preservation, Inc. Grounds open, tower closed.